douggeng/Speech-Data-Collector/README.md

 ## Description

-This program is a simulation of when businesses get access to the mic in your device, which is how they accuartly target you for advertising.
+This program is a simulation of when businesses get access to the mic in your device, This is how they accuartly target you for advertising.

 ## Getting Started